 To be clear, we aren’t just sitting on piles of money, but we were in a really good place when we looked at buying a vacation rental property.
 We’d recently sold our home in Washington and moved across the country to Florida, so we were reaping the benefits of much lower cost of living.
 Pair that up with an amazing deal falling into our laps, and that was the start of the short term rental purchase process.

-Why Buy a Vacation Rental or Short Term Rental Property
+Why Get a Vacation or Short Term Rental Property

 There are lots of great reasons to invest in property, but they’ll be different for everybody.
 For us, we wanted to purchase an investment property because we live in a place our friends and family want to visit, so having the space to share with them was important to us.
 Also, the option of having a home nearby that we can offer the kids when they’re older, should they need a place to live that’s NOT at home, we have that now.